cyneuro/bmtool/docs/examples/analysis.md

 - [Plot Spectrogram](notebooks/analysis/spectrogram/spectrogram_with_bmtool.ipynb): Learn to create and visualize spectrograms from LFP/ECP data
 - [Phase Locking](notebooks/analysis/phase_locking_value/spike_phase_entrainment.ipynb): Analyze the relationship between spike times and oscillatory phase

-## Jupyter Notebook Tutorial

-For a comprehensive guide with detailed examples, check out our Jupyter notebook tutorial:

-### Using Spikes

-The [Using Spikes](notebooks/analysis/using_spikes.ipynb) tutorial demonstrates how to work with spike data from simulations.
-In this notebook, you'll learn:

-- How to load and filter spike data from simulation output
-- How to create raster plots and other visualizations
-- How to calculate basic statistics like firing rates
-- How to analyze population-level activity patterns

 ## Basic API Usage

 Here are some basic examples of how to use the Analysis module in your code: